 In 1855, Ibadan being the largest and the most populated of the three towns convened a meeting with the other towns to carve out the best way of restoring the fading unity and dignity of the land.
-At the meeting, the Alafin of the new Oyo (Oyo-Atiba) was said to be the most senior among the three towns, and as a result of this, other towns in Yorubaland should pay tribute to the new Oyo.
-Finally, Yorubaland has another head therefore proposing peace among some Yoruba towns like Ijebu and Egba.
+At the meeting, the Alaafin of the new Oyo (Oyo-Atiba) was said to be the most senior among the three towns, and as a result of this, other towns in Yoruba land should pay tribute to the new Oyo.
+Finally, Yorubaland has another head, therefore, proposing peace among some Yoruba towns like Ijebu and Egba.

-In the same atmosphere, the Ijayes, Egbas and Ijebus raised some doubts on the policies of the Ibadans.
+In the same atmosphere, Ijaye, Egba and Ijebu raised some doubts about the policies of Ibadan.
 Kurumi of Ijaye suspected that Ibadan’s intention was to create an empire of her own and not to set up the leadership of the New Oyo (Oyo-Atiba).
-This suspicion rose as Ibadan continue to accept annual tribute from her own subjects while she encouraged those of Ijaye to send theirs to the Alafin.
+This suspicion rose as Ibadan continue to accept annual tribute from her own subjects while she encouraged those of Ijaye to send theirs to the Alaafin.

-The war was fought in the forest between Ibadan and Ijaye.
-The Egbas joined the war on the side of Ijaye in order to prevent Ibadan form becoming a colossus in Yorubaland.
-The Ijebus also joined the Ijaye side in order to foil Ibadan’s attempt of creating enmity between them and Remo in order to secure a route to the coast.
-Later on, the Fulanis also joined the Ijaye to punish Ibadan from preventing them to spread Islam in Yorubaland.
+The Ibadan-Ijaye war was fought in the forest between Ibadan and Ijaye towns.
+The Egbas supported Ijaye in order to prevent Ibadan from becoming a colossus in Yorubaland.
+The Ijebus also supported in order to foil Ibadan’s attempt of creating enmity between them and Remo in order to secure a route to the coast.
+Subsequently, the Fulanis too joined the Ijaye to punish Ibadan which had prevented them from spreading Islam in Yoruba land.